-570-422-3536 or toll free 1-866-837-6130
+Rosenkrans West, Room 107 570-422-3536 or toll free 1-866-837-6130 E-mail: grad@po-box.esu.edu www3.esu.edu/graduate

-Email: grad@po-box.esu.edu

-The graduate school coordinates all admission activities for all graduate degree programs and post-baccalaureate certification programs at ESU.
-All admission materials including application, transcripts, examination scores, letters of recommendation, etc., should be submitted directly to the graduate school.
-Materials, especially transcripts, addressed simply to "Admissions" or "East Stroudsburg University" may be misdirected to the undergraduate admission office.
+The Graduate School Admissions Office coordinates all admission activities for all graduate degree programs and post-baccalaureate certification programs at ESU, and the Indiana University of Pennsylvania Ed.D program in Administration and Leadership Studies offered on the ESU campus.
+All admission materials including application, transcripts, examination scores, letters of recommendation, etc., should be submitted directly to the Graduate School.
+Materials, especially transcripts, addressed simply to "Admissions" or "East Stroudsburg University" may be misdirected to the undergraduate Admission Office.
 To avoid confusion and possible delay of your admission, please be careful to direct all admission material to the following address: